Archive How to Make Virtual Reality Safe for Kids?

 Positive Effects of Virtual Reality on Kids

 Contrary to the belief of most parents, VR headsets aren’t all about games.
-Though your child might want you to buy one so they can play games, you can use this to your advantage.
-The VR headset can help your child’s education without them being aware.
+Though your child might want you to buy a PlayStation VR or an HTC Vive VR headset so they can play games, you can use this to your advantage.
+VR headsets can help your child’s education without them being aware.

 The most important positive aspect of VR is its educational capacity.
-Using VR headsets has already become a part of the e-learning education process in some classrooms around the world to do so for several reasons, such as:
+Using VR headsets has already become a part of the e-learning education process in some classrooms around the world.
+This has several reasons, such as:

 • VR is fun: The experience of virtual reality can help gamify the learning process, something many educators try to do on a daily basis.